 An X-ray of Jim Marks’ spinal column told quite a story about a lifetime of activity.
 Tell-tale signs of arthritis and natural deterioration also explained the pain and the instability in his legs.

 The retired teacher, coach and guidance counselor had been active all his life.
 Last fall, he began noticing nagging pain in his hips.
 Then he started to lose control of his legs and trip himself when his right toe hit his left foot.

-Jim thought he had a bad hip when he went to Goshen Physicians Orthopedics and Sports Medicine for an initial consultation.
-One look at Jim’s X-ray and Orthopedic Surgeon Arjuna Cuddeback, DO, knew Jim didn’t need joint replacement.
+Jim thought he had a bad hip when he went to Goshen Orthopedics for an initial consultation.
+One look at Jim’s X-ray revealed that he didn't need joint replacement.
 His lower spine was weak and structurally unsound from a narrowing of the spine, called stenosis.

 Learning the path to pain relief

 Arthritis is a degenerative disease that causes cartilage to wear away.
 When it’s in the spine, it leaves little support for all the bending, lifting and twisting of everyday life.

 Jim, 75, needed back surgery or he would end up in a wheelchair for the rest of his life.
 He also learned he needed to follow instructions before, during and after surgery to get himself back on the road to recovery.